Close

 Complaints/Notifications

-2.27.
-The Board or one of its committees must be involved along with any Commission in dealing with complaints about dental practitioners.
-If any jurisdiction does not have a Commission, then a committee of the Board should undertake the role usually undertaken by the Commission.
+2.28.
+The Board or one of its committees must be jointly involved along with any Commission in dealing with complaints regarding dental practitioners.
+In jurisdictions where a Commission does not exist, a committee of the Board should assume the responsibilities typically undertaken by a Commission in the complaints process.

 Investigations

 2.29.
-The Board may investigate a complaint/notification or appoint an investigator to conduct the investigation.
-Any investigator must be able to provide proof of such appointment when asked.
+The Board can either investigate a complaint or notification directly or it can appoint an investigator to do so.
+Any investigator appointed by the Board must be able to show proof of their appointment upon request.

 2.30.
-Investigations must be conducted in a timely manner and in most instances, preliminary or final decisions should be reached within three months of receipt of a complaint/notification.
+Investigations must be conducted in a fair, efficient and timely way, and matters that are not complex investigations should generally be closed within 90 days of receipt of a complaintor notification.

 2.31.
 Following an investigation, the Board must decide to do one of the following:

-•If the Board believes the matter is one deserving suspension or deregistration as a penalty it must refer the matter to formal disciplinary hearing by a Tribunal;
+• if the Board considers a matter that warrants suspension or deregistration, it must refer the matter to a Tribunal for a formal disciplinary hearing;

-•If the matter follows action to immediately suspend the practitioner and the investigation indicates further disciplinary action is necessary, the Board must refer the matter to a Tribunal;
+• if a practitioner is immediately suspended and the investigation indicates further disciplinary action is necessary, the Board must refer the matter to a Tribunal;

 Immediate Suspension and Imposition of Conditions

 2.32.
-The Board must have the power to effectively respond to imminent threats to the wellbeing of vulnerable persons posed by registrants.
-The Board must have the power to suspend or impose conditions on the registration of the practitioner, provided natural justice is allowed.
+The Board must have the power to effectively respond to imminent threats to the wellbeing of patients.
+It needs the authority to suspend or impose conditions on a practitioner’s registration, subject to appropriate levels of procedural fairness in the circumstances.

 Informal Disciplinary Processes